shamik394/dse511_final_project/README.md

 - Gemini IV: https://airandspace.si.edu/collection-objects/hatch-right-gemini-iv/nasm_A19670209004#:~:text=On%20June%203%2C%201965%2C%20a,and%20Edward%20White%20into%20orbit.
 - Apollo 11: https://www.nasa.gov/mission/apollo-11/#:~:text=Apollo%2011%20on%20NASA%2B,Moon%2C%20splashdown%2C%20and%20more.

-Note to Dr. Peterson: The two books listed below provide launch dates and other important details only for the manned Apollo missions (Apollo 7–17).
+Note to Dr. Peterson: The two books listed below provided launch dates and other important details only for the manned Apollo missions (Apollo 7–17).

 - Apollo 13 by Jim Lovell, the mission’s Commander, and coauthor Jeffrey Kluger.